-As the above historical chart of BTC’s average transaction fees shows, Bitcoin’s transaction fees have been very unsteady, with particular volatility evident from from December 2017 to early January 2018.
+As the above historical chart of BTC’s average transaction fees shows, Bitcoin’s transaction fees have been very unsteady, with particular volatility evident from December 2017 to early January 2018.
 At its peak, Bitcoin’s average transaction fees reached $55.

 However, since early January 2018, transaction fees have continued to fall.
 In fact, since February 2018, fees have remained under $10.

-The reason Bitcoin’s transaction fees tend to fluctuate is because they are dependent on blockchain load.
+The reason Bitcoin’s transaction fees tend to fluctuate is that they are dependent on blockchain load.
 Consequently, the cryptocurrency has received much criticism about its high transaction fees, relative to other comparable cryptocurrencies such as Litecoin.